Suryanshushah99/React_Reward/README.md

 ## Usage detiails

-The project is using a mock Json server with mock data for only two customers.
+The project is using a mock Json server with mock data for only three customers.
 Other users- or transactions need to be added directly into the `db.json` file as the app doesn't provide option to add from interface.

 ## preview